NJIT-CS490-SP21/lect6-demo-heroku/README.md

 2. Preview web page in browser '/'

 ## Deploy to Heroku
-1. Create a free account on Heroku https://signup.heroku.com/login
+1. Install Heroku CLI: `npm install -g heroku`.
+This could take a few minutes.
+In the meantime...
-2. Install Heroku CLI: `npm install -g heroku`
+2. Create a free account on Heroku https://signup.heroku.com/login
 3. Create a `requirements.txt` file with all your dependencies: `pip freeze > requirements.txt`
 4. Create a `Procfile` with the command needed to run your app: https://devcenter.heroku.com/articles/getting-started-with-python#define-a-procfile
 5. Add + commit the files from Step 3 and 4 with git